rocky-linux/documentation/docs/guides/containers/lxd_web_servers.md

 !!!
 Note

     A reverse proxy is a program that takes incoming connections from the internet (or your local network) and routes them to the right server, container, or app.
-There are also dedicated tools for this job like HaProxy... but weirdly enough, I find Nginx a lot easier to use.
+There are also dedicated tools for this job like HaProxy... but I find Nginx a lot easier to use.

 ## Prerequisites And Assumptions

 * Basic familiarity with the Linux command line interface.
-You should know how to use SSH if you’re installing LXC/LXD on a remote server.
+You should know how to use SSH if installing LXC/LXD on a remote server.
 * An internet-connected server, physical or virtual, with Rocky Linux already running on it.
 * Two domain names pointed right at your server with an A record.
     * Two subdomains would also work just as well.
-One domain with a wildcard subdomain record would also, or a custom LAN domain... you get the picture.
+One domain with a wildcard subdomain record would also, or a custom LAN domain.
 * A command-line text editor. *nano* will do, *micro* is my favorite, but use whatever makes you comfortable.
-* You *can* follow this whole tutorial as the root user, but you probably shouldn’t.
+* You *can* follow this whole tutorial as the root user, but that is not a good idea.
 After the initial installation of LXC/LXD, we’ll guide you in creating an unprivileged user specifically for operating LXD commands.
-* We now have Rocky Linux images to base your containers on, and they’re awesome.
+* Rocky Linux images to base your containers on are now available.
-* If you're not too familiar with Nginx or Apache, you **will** need to check out some of our other guides if you want to get a full productions server up and running.
+* If you're not too familiar with Nginx or Apache, you **will** need to check out some of our other guides if you want to get a full production server up and running.
 Don't worry, I'll link them below.

 ## Setting Up The Host Server Environment

-So here’s where I’m going to copy and paste bits from the other LXD guide, for your convenience and mine.
-All credit for most of this part goes to Steven Spencer.

 ### Install the EPEL Repository